Topinambur223606/PixelPlanetTools/README.md

 ```
 - **X, Y** - top left coordinates of image, both in range -32768..32767.
 - **imageURL** - URL or path to image file that is built.
 Transparent parts are ignored.
 Don't forget to check that image fits into map.
 - **notificationMode** - defines bot behaviour when captcha appears: "B" - opens default browser in place of last attempt, "S" - produces beep sounds, "BS" - combined; if parameter doesn't contain this two letters, bot waits silently.
-Non-required, opens browser by default.
+Non-required, makes sound by default.
 - **defendMode** - if enabled, bot wouldn't finish its work after first iteration and will provide the integrity of image.
 Pass "Y" to enable, "N" (or anything else) to disable.
 Non-required, disabled by default.
-- **placementOrder** - indicates how bot will place pixels: L - from left, R - from right, T - from top, B - from bottom, RND (or anything else) - random order.
+- **placementOrder** - indicates how bot will place pixels: L - from left, R - from right, T - from top, B - from bottom, O - outline first and then random, RND (or anything else) - random order.
 Non-required, random order by default.
 - **logFileName** - if specified, enables writing logs to file at given path.

 # PixelPlanetWatcher